tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * **Intent:** Represents an action that the user wants to perform, such as BookHotel, TransferMoney, or SuggestPortfolio.
 A bot can have more than one intent.

 * **Utterances:** Speech or text phrases that trigger the intent.
-They refer to the dialog between the user and the boot.
+They refer to the dialogue between the user and the boot.

 * **Slots:** A piece of data that is necessary for the chatbot to fulfill the user’s intent.
 Think of it as required user input.